 New Jersey Jackals — Part of the independent Frontier League, the Little Falls, N.J.-based Jackals offer a cool deal for groups like Little League teams.
 The Baseball Buddies program lets kids be introduced and take the field to stand with the players for the national anthem.
 The stadium, which also features a kids’ zone area and the usual game-day promotions, is just an hour from Penn Station by New Jersey Transit train.

 New York Boulders — Also part of the Frontier League, the (formerly Rockland) Boulders play in a beautiful ballpark in Pomona, N.Y., about 80 minutes by car north of Manhattan.
 In addition to a playground, there’s also a batting cage, a mini-golf course and mini-train ride, all with a clear view to the field so you don’t miss the on-field action.
 Plus, the players exit the field through the stands so stick around after the game for autographs and photos (see the photo at the top of this post).

-Trenton Thunder — At the Double A affiliate of the Yankees, your child can join Boomer’s Kids Club, a paid membership deal that offers ticket and gear discounts and cool game-day/on-field opportunities.
+Trenton Thunder — At the Triple A affiliate of the Toronto Blue Jays (they were the Double A affiliate of the Yankees until the 2021 minor league reorganization), your child could join Boomer’s Kids Club, a paid membership deal that offers ticket and gear discounts and cool game-day/on-field opportunities.
+Could.
+The club is canceled for 2021 because of COVID-19 but will be back in 2022.
+Still, look for promo days when kids eat free or can run the bases.
 Arm & Hammer Park in Trenton is about 90 minutes from NYC, via car or N.J.
 Transit train.

 Autograph photo: NY Boulders